 Tea tree essential oil is best known for fighting infections and is the best essential oil for managing acne outbreaks and acne scars.
 My teenage son used tea tree oil for his acne and it helped tremendously.
 Not only did he have fewer outbreaks but he is now totally scar-free, thanks to tea tree oil.
 It works!
 Try it.

 Caution: Never use tea tree or any other essential oil for deep cuts or gaping wounds.
 These should be attended to by a qualified doctor to minimize the risk of infection.

 Although tea tree essential oil is not toxic, it is very strong.
 Do not use it around the nose and eyes and definitely do not consume it internally.

 Peppermint Essential Oil

-Peppermint essential oil is the most popular of the mint oil varieties.
+Packed with health benefits, peppermint essential oil is the most widely used of the mint oil varieties.

 This is the best essential oil to stay more focused and alert.
 Whenever you feel that you’re starting to lose focus, just a whiff of peppermint can get you back on track.
 There’s a good reason why most chewing gums have a peppermint flavor.
 The strong minty aroma of peppermint instantly refreshes and reenergizes you making it easier to stay focused.

 This oil is also excellent for the digestive system.
-It is often used to combat irritation and allergies, and aid digestion.
+It is often used to combat irritation and allergies and to aid digestion.

 Be careful when applying peppermint oil and avoid applying anywhere your eyes.

 Chamomile Essential Oil